stevew91/SRL-Truncator/README.md

 # SRL-Truncator
-his tool uses a reference list of protein accessions to truncate a given SRL into a specific SRL containing only proteins from the supplied list
+This tool uses a reference list of protein accessions to truncate a given SRL into a specific SRL containing only proteins from the supplied list